 - By phone – Find numbers and hours of service.

 Then, contact the PCP you select to register as a new patient.
-Make your annual checkup appointment at the same time.

 Your PCP will notify us about the referral.
 But before you go to the specialist, make sure the referral has been sent to us.
 If the specialist has a question, his or her office can contact your PCP’s office.